-Shawn Warner-Garcia, Linguistics
+Shawn Warner-Garcia, Linguistics (2018)

-“Just Sex: Promoting Progressive Sexual Ethics among Baptist Communities” will create an online curriculum website that presents scholarly work on the intersections of faith and sexuality for use by religious communities and individuals.
-The scope of the curriculum is driven by the results from a national needs-assessment survey begun in summer 2016 with the support of the Interdisciplinary Humanities Center.
+Just Sex: Promoting Progressive Sexual Ethics among Baptist Communities: An online curriculum website that presents scholarly work on the intersections of faith and sexuality for use by religious communities and individuals.
+The scope of the curriculum was driven by the results from a national needs-assessment survey begun in summer 2016 with the support of the Interdisciplinary Humanities Center.

-Anna Bax, Linguistics
+Anna Bax, Linguistics (2018)

 MICOP Language Survey: A language survey of 1,000 members of the indigenous immigrant community in Ventura County developed in close consultation with MICOP (Mixteco/Indígena Community Organizing Project) leaders and administered by indigenous high school and college students from the organization’s youth leadership program.

 Personal Narratives for Higher Education: A collaboration between the UCSB English department and two local college access programs to create a workshop curriculum for crafting the college application personal statement.
 The program integrates the humanities into STEM-oriented college access programs by using the personal statement as a platform for exposing students to the value and significance of humanistic thought.

 Community Radio News in Oxnard: A bilingual (Spanish and Mixteco) journalism program working with adults and youth to create a news hour at a community radio station in Oxnard, California.
 The news hour covered local politics, educational resources, health awareness, and local issues.